PA-Pal601/CodeAlpha_Credit-Scoring-Model/README.md

 | **ROC-AUC** | Discrimination ability across all classification thresholds |
 | **CV AUC** | Cross-validated AUC — measures generalization, not overfitting |

-> ⚠️ In credit risk, **Recall** and **ROC-AUC** are typically prioritized over raw Accuracy to minimize costly misclassifications.

 ---

-> 📌 Exact values vary slightly due to the random synthetic dataset. **XGBoost** consistently achieves the highest ROC-AUC and is selected as the production model.

 **Visualizations generated:**
 - 📊 Feature distribution plots (Good vs Bad Credit)